hidetatz/hidetatz.github.io/data/drafts/how-to-get-along-with-slo-error-budget.md

 ### Decide SLO

 Deciding SLO consists of 2 parts; deciding SLI and deciding what number to set, e.g. 99.9%.
 We already decided SLI in above section, so then let's talk about its number.

+Originally, traditional infrastructure engineers tried to keep 100% availability.
+Their responsibility was monitoring systems and whenever a problem happens, fixing it, despite of how important it is.
 ### Decide time window

 ### Calculate Error budgets